jolexa/blog.jolexa.net/content/post/howto-gentoo-guest-os-in-virtualbox.md

 Fire up your new VM and start configuring it how you like it.
 It should seem like a brand new Gentoo install which is pretty bare bones in itself.
 I would recommend picking a WM to install like GNOME, KDE, or <a href="http://www.gentoo.org/doc/en/xfce-config.xml" target="_blank">Xfce4</a>

 Step 5:
 Have fun.
-You may be interested in the &#8216;snapshot&#8217; feature of virtualbox.
-I also hit &#8220;Save State&#8217; when I close my VM.
-I guess you could analogue that to hibernating or &#8216;pausing&#8217; as it literally comes back to where you were when you fire it up again.
+You may be interested in the &#8216;snapshot' feature of virtualbox.
+I also hit &#8220;Save State' when I close my VM.
+I guess you could analogue that to hibernating or &#8216;pausing' as it literally comes back to where you were when you fire it up again.